rcarver/config/doc/PATTERNS.md

 Since patterns may use other patterns, the full set of patterns in use for a complex configuration can be rather large.
 In order to reduce confusion, Config requires that each instance of a pattern be either equal or unique.
-Some examples should explain this best.
+Some examples will explain this best.

-The following two patterns are **unique** because they manage different files.
+The following two patterns are *unique* because they manage different files.

     file "/tmp/file1" do |f|